cghercoias/LPD8806_PI/README.md

 	cd py-spidev/
 	sudo python setup.py install

-Then set the second parameter of LEDStrip to True to enable py-spidev In the folder LPD8806_PI, run "python setup.py install" to install the software.
+Then set the second parameter of LEDStrip to True to enable py-spidev.
+In the folder LPD8806_PI, run "python setup.py install" to install the software.

     git clone https://github.com/adammhaile/RPi-LPD8806.git